erikbaas/GateDetection/ReadMe.md

 # Gate Contour Detection with Minimum Area Noise Filtering
-## AE4317 Assignment
+## Final xxx Assignment

-This project is an assignment for the AE4317 course on the TU Delft, and proposes a method for racing drones to detect gates.
+This project is an assignment for the xxx course on the TU Delft, and proposes a method for racing drones to detect gates.
 It combines contour detection and colour masking.
 Additionally, it uses area calculations to remove noise.

 ## Installation & Getting Started